“The consumer is not a moron. She is your wife.” – David Ogilvy

 In the late ’90s, when all the upstart dot-coms were referring to their users not as people, but as “eyeballs” to be “collected”?
 That was disrespect.
 (And a large part of the reason so few of them exist today.)

-When you call your credit-card provider with a simple billing question, and they try to sell you a new service?
+When you call your credit-card provider with a simple billing question, and they try to upsell you on a service you don’t need?
 That’s disrespect.

 When your cell-phone company offers a better deal to their new customers than to you, a long-standing customer?
 Major disrespect.

-There are hundreds of ways to show respect.
+There are hundreds of ways to show respect for those you serve.
 Here are just a few:

 - Ask questions and listen closely before you start selling.